Does Anyone Else See How This Could Be a Problem?

 Me, being the curious sort, took a cruise around the pole building supplier’s website.

-WHAT I SAW MADE BLOOD SQUIRT OUT OF MY EYEBALLS!!
+WHAT I SAW MADE BLOOD SHOOT OUT OF MY EYEBALLS!!

 Xxxxx Buildings commitment to quality is second to none.
 This is amplified by the fact that all buildings meet or exceed the MN State Building Code.
 Xxxxx Buildings provides all customers ‘peace of mind’ by making sure the roof system loading for your building will keep you protected from natures elements.
 The roof system loading includes the trusses and the roof purlins.”